realm/realm-kotlin/README.md

 ## Prerequisites

 - Swig.
 On Mac this can be installed using Homebrew: `brew install swig`.
+- CMake 3.18.1.
+Can be installed through the Android SDK Manager.

 ## Commands to build from source